Sachidananda-17/Connect_Celeb/README.md

-Connect Celeb is a modern MERN stack Project where it got devloped by using various new technologies which include OPEN AI, Meta's llama-2-13b-chat .
+Connect Celeb is a modern MERN stack Project where it got devloped by using various new technologies which include OPEN AI, Meta's llama-2-13b-chat, google auth feature and more.